GabrielSessions/sample-en1-site/README.md

 > Here's a single paragraph of text

-> Here's another single paragraph of text
+> Here's another paragraph of text

 ### Adding Images
 General format: `<img src="PATH_TO_FILE" alt="Description of the image" />`